 Notes about the data

-The Countries_WGS84 shapefile has a field called "CNTRY_NAME".
+The Countries_WGS84 feature class has a field called "CNTRY_NAME".
 You can make an attribute selection on this field to select Sweden, then follow that up with a spatial selection to grab all the players that fall within this country.
 Finally, narrow down those players to just the ones that play the desired position.

 Tips